oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 draft: false
 ---

-Each WebLogic operator deployment manages a number of Kubernetes namespaces.
+Each WebLogic operator deployment manages a number of Kubernetes namespaces (for more information about setting domain namespaces, see [Operator Helm configuration values]({{<relref "/userguide/managing-operators/using-the-operator/using-helm.md#operator-helm-configuration-values">}}).
 A couple of Kubernetes resources have to be present in a namespace before any WebLogic domain custom resources can be successfully deployed into it.
 Those Kubernetes resources are either created as part of the installation